-- Integrate broad knowledge in general education for a Christian worldview. - Demonstrate a knowledge of Scripture, proper use of hermeneutics, and ability to communicate the Gospel; - Exhibit spiritual maturity as a Christian leader; and - Demonstrate the basic theoretical understanding and practical skills for ministry.
+- Integrate broad knowledge in general education for a Christian worldview; - Demonstrate a knowledge of Scripture, proper use of hermeneutics, and ability to communicate the Gospel; - Exhibit spiritual maturity as a Christian leader; and - Demonstrate the basic theoretical understanding and practical skills for ministry.

-The Associates degree in Christian Ministries program requires the completion of a minimum of 60 semester hours of credit, and demonstration of Christian character.
-Credits can be a combination of transfer credits and completion of course work with a Grade Point Average of C (2.0).
+Associate of Arts in Christian Ministries program requires the completion of a minimum of 60 semester hours of credit, and demonstration of Christian character.
+Credits can be a combination of transfer credits and completion of course work with a Grade Point Average of a C (2.0).
 At least 21 credits must be in General Education.
 A minimum of 20 units must be completed at WMU and the remaining 40 units may be satisfied through transfer credit.

 Course Credits

 General Education: 21 credits

 HS203 Christianity and Civilization 3

 LA101 Introduction to Philosophy 3

-LA103 Introduction to Sociology
+LA103 Introduction to Sociology 3

-LA167 College Writing
+LA167 College Writing 3

 LA169 Informational Literacy 3

 LA173 Communication

 LA181 Introduction to Science 3

-BT117 New Testament Survey3
+BT117 New Testament Survey

-BT118 Old Testament Survey3
+BT118 Old Testament Survey

-BT225 Bible Hermeneutics and Teaching
+Bible Hermeneutics and Teaching

-Methods 3
+Methods

-BT231 Spiritual Formation and Soul Care3 5
+BT231 Spiritual Formation and Soul Care